 - Jointer Set

 - Milling Machine

 Back in the shop, I cut down all the rough boards except for one, which I made the longest members with.
-Then I straightened one face and one edge of each board on the jointer and then sent them all through the planer to get even and consistent thickness of 1 13/16”.
+Then I straightened one face and one edge of each board on the jointer and sent them all through the planer to get an even and consistent thickness of 1 13/16”.

 Once all mortises were cut, I dry fit the carcass to see the shape of things to come.

 Then, I measured for all the panels to fill in the backs, dividers, and sides.